 It’s a self-help process for me.
 In the morning I wake up I have purpose what I need to do today If I plant something it looks like they’re calling me, the plant is calling me to come today, I have to go.
 (Sheng)

-At the garden I just focus on the thing that I’m going grow, the plants and crops that I’m going to plant so my mind is not thinking on any other things just how I got to get it done.
-(Pa)

 The gardening it help me not be a lazy.
 In my age I stay home I have to take a nap, nap after nap I can’t get up.
 So garden it motivates me, made me working hard, keeps me moving.
 That is something that is helping me… So it keep me thinking and to make my garden much better, the time fly’s so fast when I have day I don’t need to do anything I walk around to see how my plants are doings and I feel great.
 (Sheng)

-I have my garden to work on, and I’m so happy, because of my garden, it saved my life, the place I go to everyday.
-(Zoua)